Rho Coronae Borealis

-Rho Coronae Borealis (ρ CrB, ρ Coronae Borealis) is a yellow dwarf star 57.1 ly away in the constellation of Corona Borealis.
-The star is thought to be similar to the Sun with nearly the same mass, radius, and luminosity.
-It is orbited by four known exoplanets.
+Rho Coronae Borealis is a yellow-hued star in the northern constellation of Corona Borealis.
+Its name is a Bayer designation that is Latinized from ρ Coronae Borealis and abbreviated Rho CrB or ρ CrB.
+It is faintly visible to the naked eye with an apparent visual magnitude of 5.39.
+Based on parallax measurements, it is located at a distance of 57.1 ly.
+The star is thought to be a slightly more evolved star that is otherwise similar to the Sun with nearly the same mass, radius, and luminosity.
+It is orbited by three known exoplanets.

 Stellar properties

-Rho Coronae Borealis is a yellow main-sequence star of the spectral type G0V.
-The star is thought to have 96 percent of the Sun's mass, along with 1.3 times its radius and 1.7 times its luminosity.
+Rho Coronae Borealis is a yellow subgiant star of the spectral type G0V.
+The star is estimated to have 96 percent of the Sun's mass, along with 1.3 times its radius, and 1.7 times its luminosity.
 It may only be 51 to 65 percent as enriched with elements heavier than hydrogen (based on its abundance of iron) and is likely somewhat older than the Sun at around ten billion years old.

-The rotation period of Rho Coronae Borealis is approximately 20 days, even though at this age stars are hypothesized to decouple their rotational evolution and magnetic activity.
+The Rho Coronae Borealis has a relatively fast rotation with a period approximately 20 days, even though at this age stars are hypothesized to decouple their rotational evolution and magnetic activity.

 Multiple star catalogs list a 10th-magnitude companion about two arc-minutes away, but it is an unrelated background object.